caiovitor/UoN.ExpressiveAnnotations.Net8/README.md

 ```

 ### Referencing the javascript files
 Depending on how you build your Javascript files, you may need some kind of build step to get the JS files into the right place for your project.
-The `UoN.ExpressiveAnnotations.NetCoreSample` project in this solution uses [Library Manager](https://blogs.msdn.microsoft.com/webdev/2018/04/17/library-manager-client-side-content-manager-for-web-apps/), which is built in to Visual Studio from 15.8 onwards (April 2018).
-You can see how the sample project uses Library Manager [here](./src/UoN.ExpressiveAnnotations.NetCoreSample/libman.json).
+The `UoN.ExpressiveAnnotations.Net8Sample` project in this solution uses [Library Manager](https://blogs.msdn.microsoft.com/webdev/2018/04/17/library-manager-client-side-content-manager-for-web-apps/), which is built in to Visual Studio from 15.8 onwards (April 2018).
+You can see how the sample project uses Library Manager [here](./src/UoN.ExpressiveAnnotations.Net8Sample/libman.json).
-The sample project also uses the [BuildBundlerMinifier](https://docs.microsoft.com/en-us/aspnet/core/client-side/bundling-and-minification?view=aspnetcore-2.1&tabs=visual-studio%2Caspnetcore2x) package to produce minified JS and CSS for production; you can see how it configures this [here](./src/UoN.ExpressiveAnnotations.NetCoreSample/bundleconfig.json).
+The sample project also uses the [BuildBundlerMinifier](https://docs.microsoft.com/en-us/aspnet/core/client-side/bundling-and-minification?view=aspnetcore-2.1&tabs=visual-studio%2Caspnetcore2x) package to produce minified JS and CSS for production; you can see how it configures this [here](./src/UoN.ExpressiveAnnotations.Net8Sample/bundleconfig.json).

 When referencing the javascript files in your views or layout, note that `expressive.annotations.validate.js` must be included **after** the jquery js files.
 Be careful not to include any of the js files twice, as this has been known to cause errors.
-The NetCore Sample project includes the javascript files in [_Layout.cshtml](./src/UoN.ExpressiveAnnotations.NetCoreSample/Views/Shared/_Layout.cshtml) and [_ValidationScriptsPartial](./src/UoN.ExpressiveAnnotations.NetCoreSample/Views/Shared/_ValidationScriptsPartial.cshtml), as follows:
+The NetCore Sample project includes the javascript files in [_Layout.cshtml](./src/UoN.ExpressiveAnnotations.Net8Sample/Views/Shared/_Layout.cshtml) and [_ValidationScriptsPartial](./src/UoN.ExpressiveAnnotations.Net8Sample/Views/Shared/_ValidationScriptsPartial.cshtml), as follows:

 ```xml
     <environment include="Development">